 This morning I noticed lots of chickweed, dandelion, wild lettuce, and cleavers, too.

-Weedwalking gets me outside, where I’m generally happiest.
-It’s an opportunity to be alone with my own thoughts, which is how I recharge.
-At the same time weedwalking involves slowing down and paying attention to my sensory experience of the plants with whom I share the environment.
+Weedwalking gets me outside, where I’m generally happiest, and invites me to slow down and pay attention to my sensory experience of the many plants with whom I share the environment.

 Weedwalking is not for sale, so no need to buy manufactured foraging kits, and it’s about much more than finding food.
 I’ll save you the disappointment of discovering yourself that, unless you’re lucky enough to come across wild strawberries, most foraged foods are not even especially tasty.